-The 21st Century Cures Act (Cures Act) requires the Health Information Technology Advisory Committee (HITAC), in collaboration with the National Institute for Standards and Technology (NIST), to annually and through the use of public input, review and publish priorities for the use of health information technology (HIT), and the standards, and implementation specifications to support those priorities.
-This report meets that directive by summarizing the activities of the Interoperability Standards Priorities Task Force (ISPTF) between Fall 2018 and Fall 2019, describing the priorities, recommendations and suggested policy actions for ONC consideration.
+The 21st Century Cures Act (Cures Act) requires the Health Information Technology Advisory Committee (HITAC), in collaboration with the National Institute for Standards and Technology (NIST), to annually and through the use of public input, review and publish priorities for the use of health information technology (HIT) as well as the standards and implementation specifications to support those priorities.
+This report meets that directive by summarizing the activities of the Interoperability Standards Priorities Task Force (ISPTF) between Fall 2018 and Fall 2019, describing priorities, recommendations and suggested policy actions for ONC consideration.